Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Generalized Protrusions and Slice-Decomposition

-Since $M^*$ is connected we have that for every tree $M_i$ there is a unique node that is adjacent to edges in $\cal F$.
+Since $M^*$ is connected we have that for every tree $M_i$ there is a unique node in $M_i$ that is incident with edges in $\cal F$.
 We denote this special node by $r_i$.
 We root the tree $M_i$ at $r_i$.
-Let $w$ be a child of $r_i$ and let $M_w$ and $M_{r_i}$ be the trees of $M$ obtained after deleting the edge $r_iw$.
-Since at least one edge incident to $r_i$ is heavy we have that $\mu(M_{r_i},D)\geq h+1$.
+Let $w$ be a child of $r_i$ in $M$ and let $M_w$ and $M_{r_i}$ be the subtrees of $M$ obtained after deleting the edge $r_iw$.
+Since at least one edge incident with $r_i$ is heavy we have that $\mu(M_{r_i},D)\geq h+1$.
 However the edge $r_iw$ is not heavy and thus it must be the case that $\mu(M_{w},D)\leq h$.
 Let $W=\Psi(M_w)$.
-Then by Lemma~\ref{lem:smalldominatingset} we have that $(D\cap W)\cup \kappa(r_iw)=\sigma(w)$ is a dominating set of size at most $2h$ for $G[W]$.
-Furthermore, the only vertices in $W$ that have neighbors in $V(G)\setminus W$ belong to $\sigma(w)$ and thus its size is also upper bounded by $h$.
+Then by Lemma~\ref{lem:smalldominatingset}, we have that $(D\cap W)\cup \kappa(r_iw)$ is a dominating set of size at most $2h$ for $G[W]$.
+Furthermore, the only vertices in $W$ that have neighbors in $V(G)\setminus W$ belong to $\kappa(r_iw)$ and thus its size is also upper bounded by $h$.
 This implies that if $|W|>\xi_{2h}$ then it is a $2h$-{\sc DS}-protrusion of size at least $\xi_{2h}$.
 Thus from now onwards we assume that this is not the case.
+This implies that for every subtree rooted at $r_i$ and every child $w$ of $r_i$ we have that $|W=\Psi(M_w)|\leq \xi_{2h}$.
+Next we look at $\tau(r_i)$ and based on its type.
+Recall from Theorem~\ref{thm:structure theorem} that they are of the following types.